cunger/cunger/README.md

 ### Hi, I'm Christina.

-I’m a software engineer in the middle of start-up roller coaster loopings at [Mercury.ai](https://mercury.ai).
+I’m a software engineer in the middle of the start-up roller coaster at [Mercury.ai](https://mercury.ai).
 I have a background in research, and experience in application development, expert systems and formal methods.

-**(Not so) random facts about me:**
+**Pseudo-random facts about me:**

-🐞 I love bug hunting.
+🐞 I really enjoy bug hunting.

+☢️ In my spare time (and energy), I study the fundamentals of nuclear engineering.

 🌊 My favourite places are underwater and outer space.

-☢️ When I'm not deep inside code, I study the fundamentals of nuclear engineering.